vypxl/website/content/posts/about-my-website.md

 This website is built on top of a so-called JAMstack.
 JAM stands for **J**avascript, **A**PIs and **M**arkup.
 JAMstack websites are static, generated pages that are hosted on a static website hosting service.
 I'm using the static site generator [**Gridsome**](https://gridsome.org).
 It uses the Javascript framework [**VueJS**](https://vuejs.org) under the hood, which makes it easy for me to extend the site with additional content.
-For the API part, I'm using [**Sanity**](https://sanity.io), a headless Content Management System.
-'Headless' means, that it does not provide a frontend like Wordpress but you have to create a frontend yourself and pull the content from the CMS via its API.
+For the API part, I'm using local markdown files that are loaded by my [https://github.com/vypxl/website/blob/main/util/sourceContent.mjs](custom load script).
 The markup part has two sides.
 First, there is the obvious HTML Markup.
 I write most of the Markup in [**Pug**](https://pugjs.org) (an HTML preprocessor) though, as it is more enjoyable to me than writing raw HTML.
 The second part is what I write my blogposts in.
 This would be **Markdown**.
 I use markdown because it is easy to write in and easy to convert into beautiful HTML.
 In addition to that, my custom Markdown renderer I made with the library [Unified](https://unifiedjs.com) makes fancy adjustments like

 ```js